LynkIT/BCSG/README.md

 Modules
 =======
-The architecture of the framework allows for new mnodules to be added easily.
+The architecture of the framework allows for new modules to be added easily.
 Only the required module is loaded into memory during execution which allows for a lean memory footprint.
 The index.php acts as the controller for loading the module into memory and executing it.